-Although there are similar rules and regulations for floating New Braunfels internally link to other article, there’s a few more things you need to know.
+Although there are similar rules and regulations for floating New Braunfels, there’s a few more things you need to know.

 This rule essentially means you’re not allowed to float when the river is moving at a certain speed and volume.

 River flow above 1,000cfs means that there are more than 1,000 cubic feet of water moving through any given point in the river every second.
 In other words, it’s too fast and too furious to float.

 After too many drunk college kids polluted the rivers with their jello shot containers, they had to crack down.

 But all you sophomores and rest assured you can still bring jello shots river tubing, they just can’t be in your wasteful little plastic containers.

 Or how about you skip all the hassle and opt for one of these 6 beer alternatives from Austin that are perfect for floating the river.

 You can’t just take any cooler down the New Braunfels River, it has to be limited to 32 quarts.

 But fortunately for you, that’s better than it used to be.
 Recently as 2018, you could only use a 16-quart cooler.